MapSurferNET/MapSurfer.NET-Docs/usermanual/labeling/label-placement-types.md

 # Label Placement Types

 This section provides the details about label placement types, which are used to specify the rules of positioning labels in text-related symbolizers (see *LabelPlacement* property).
-Note that placement parameters are considered in [candidate-position generation](/usermanual/labeling/index#candidate-position) procedure which defines a *search space* of labeling problem.
+Note that placement parameters are considered in [candidate-position generation](/usermanual/labeling/index#candidate-position) procedure which defines the *search space* of a labeling problem.

 ## PointPlacement